Sign up today and be part of the biggest civic education project in the country, the National Student / Parent Mock Election.

 We are accepting ENROLLMENT for one of America's greatest traditions: the National Student/Parent Mock Election, coming November 3, 2016 (election is November 8, 2016)!

-You can enroll your students at any time right up until noon local time November 3, 2016; signing up your class takes little more than five minutes.
+You can enroll your students at any time right up until 9:00 PM Pacific Time November 3, 2016; signing up your class takes little more than five minutes.

 The voting process is also built to be convenient and easy for you to build into your classroom happenings.
 Voting takes 1 to 2 minutes per student using our new online voting engine; teachers can also choose to use paper ballots, although that route uses a lot more paper and time!